 Sidewalk Snow Clearing

-Residents are reminded to clear the snow from the sidewalk directly adjacent to their property within 24 hours of a measurable snowfall.
-The municipal contractor will clear the sidewalks along Main Street when the snow accumulation reaches approximately 1″.
+Residents are invited to help clear the snow from the sidewalk directly adjacent to their property.
+The municipal contractor will clear the sidewalks when the snow accumulation reaches approximately 1″.
 Please give us a call if you observe sidewalks with hazardous conditions.
 Thank you for helping us keep our sidewalks clear, especially for those who find it difficult to get around in winter conditions.

 Many Lake Country residents find it a challenge keeping their sidewalks free of snow and ice – particularly seniors or neighbours with a disability.
 Can you do the “neighbourly” thing and lend a helping hand by clearing snow from a neighbour’s driveway or sidewalk.